-1. INTRODUCTION
+1 INTRODUCTION

-The primary focus of Douglas Shire Council's Local Disaster Management Plan is to effectively manage and mitigate the effects of disasters on the community wherever possible or practical, while preparing to respond when disasters do occur.
-The plan is based on a flexible and scalable 'all hazards' approach, encompassing the key principles of prevention, preparedness, response and recovery.
+The primary focus of the LDMP is to effectively manage and mitigate the effects of disasters on the community wherever possible or practical, while preparing to respond when disasters do occur.
+The plan is based on a flexible and scalable all hazards approach, encompassing the key principles of prevention, preparedness, response and recovery.